Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 # Terraform

-In the previous lab, you used Packer to make your system configuration faster and more reliable.
+In the previous lab, you used scripts to make your system configuration faster and more reliable.
 But we still have a lot to improve.

-In this lab, we're going to learn about another IaC tool by HashiCorp called [Terraform](https://www.terraform.io/).
+In this lab, we're going to learn about the IaC tool by HashiCorp called [Terraform](https://www.terraform.io/).

 ## Intro